Choreo-Constellating: An Artistic Practice of Embodied Storytelling and Collective Sense-Making

 Articulating the Ecological and the Political

-One of the most potent applications of Choreo-Constellating lies in its ability to address urgent societal and ecological concerns in an embodied form.
+One of the most recent applications of Choreo-Constellating lies in its attempt to address urgent societal and ecological concerns in an embodied form.
 In the project Animalariums’ Constellations, which tours as part of Perform Europe 2025, the practice is applied in site-responsive performances, workshops, and research encounters.
 Here, Choreo-Constellating becomes a method for engaging with themes such as climate crisis, land-based memory, multispecies cohabitation, and postcolonial ecologies.

-Where the Practice Lives: Platforms and Communities
+Where the Practice takes place

-Since 2023, Choreo-Constellating has been shared at diverse platforms including Diffractive Dialogues at Tanzquartier Wien, Backpulver Think Tank for Contemporary Dance, and Raw Matters Tender Steps.
+Since 2023, Choreo-Constellating research has been shared at diverse platforms including Diffractive Dialogues at Tanzquartier Wien, Backpulver Think Tank for Contemporary Dance, and Raw Matters Tender Steps.

 Leave a comment